rust-lang/reference/src/conditional-compilation.md

 r[cfg.cfg_attr.duplicates]
 Multiple `cfg_attr` attributes may be specified.

-r[cfg.cfg_attr.behaviour]
-When the configuration predicate is true, this attribute expands out to the attributes listed after the predicate.
-For example, the following module will either be found at `linux.rs` or `windows.rs` based on the target. r[cfg.cfg_attr.attr-restriction]
+r[cfg.cfg_attr.attr-restriction]
 The [`crate_type`] and [`crate_name`] attributes cannot be used with `cfg_attr`.

+r[cfg.cfg_attr.behavior]
+When the configuration predicate is true, `cfg_attr` expands out to the attributes listed after the predicate.

 r[cfg.cfg_attr.attribute-list]
 Zero, one, or more attributes may be listed.
 Multiple attributes will each be expanded into separate attributes.
 For example: